simonccc/kopsrox/docs/SETUP.md

 ## :hammer_and_wrench: requirements

-- a user with password less sudo access on a proxmox VE host  ( tested up to 8.1.3 )
+- Proxmox VE with root access or a user who can 'sudo su' without a password
-- network with internet access configured in proxmox as a bridge or sdn network
+- network with internet access configured in proxmox as a bridge or a proxmox sdn network
-- a range of 10 free Proxmox 'vmids' eg 600 to 610
+- a range of 10 free Proxmox qm/virtual machine id 'vmids' eg 600 to 610
-- a range of 10 IP's on your network for kopsrox to work with eg 192.168.0.160 to 192.168.0.170
+- a range of 10 IP's on a network for kopsrox to work with eg 192.168.0.160 to 192.168.0.170
 - clone the repo and follow the steps below

 ## :bricks: install packages